codydance/CMS-Data-Explorer/README.md

 # ========== README.md ==========
 # CMS Medicare Data Pipeline
 This project provides a fully containerized data engineering pipeline that ingests, cleans, and transforms the CMS Medicare Inpatient Hospitals - by Geography and Service dataset (https://data.cms.gov/provider-summary-by-type-of-service/medicare-inpatient-hospitals/medicare-inpatient-hospitals-by-geography-and-service) and creates an app that identifies the 10 cheapest cities and states for each DRG.
-The pipeline uses  It includes:
+The pipeline uses:

 Airflow – Orchestrates the ETL pipeline